royaanane/stripe-subscription-tracker-backend-1/README.md

 Rails: Ensure you have Rails installed.
 Stripe Account: Create a free Stripe account and enable Test Mode to simulate subscription events.
 Stripe CLI: Install the Stripe CLI to forward Stripe events to your local environment.
-Getting Started
+Getting Started:

 1 - Clone the Repository:

 git clone <repository-url>
 cd rails-stripe-event-processor